 Award travel doesn’t always deliver the most convenient itineraries.
 I lucked in with the route that offered up Polaris.
 Getting out of Halifax in the dead of winter (or anywhere in Canada for that matter) is always a tricky proposition.
 I’ve learned to build in a comfortable cushion between the first and second flight segments to allow for possible delays and cancellations.
 So an afternoon flight from Halifax to Newark with an overnight stay before the flight to Tokyo suited me down to the ground.
 One of the cheaper hotels in Marriott’s stable offered complimentary airport shuttle and I was good to go.

-The overnight stay also meant I could enjoy several hours in Newark’s Polaris Lounge before the 11:00 am departure for Tokyo.
+The overnight stay meant I could enjoy several hours in Newark’s Polaris Lounge before the 11:00 am departure for Tokyo.
 For me, waiting for an alarm is a recipe for a sleepless night.
 That, and anticipation of the ‘Polaris experience’ meant a very early start.
 Fairfield Inn’s 24-hour shuttle put me in the lounge at 5:30 am.

 It’s about the journey, AND the destination